Relativistic effects on the Schr\"odinger-Newton equation: Relativistic corrections on the Schr odinger-Newton equation

 In order to perform the canonical quantization of the system, the classical position $x^i$ and momentum $p_i$ variables are promoted to quantum operators $x^i\rightarrow \hat{x}^i$ and $p_i \rightarrow \hat{p}_i$.
 These operators do not commute,

 and they act on states of a given Hilbert space $\mathcal{H}$.
 For any two vectors $\varphi,\phi\in {\cal H}$, the inner product of this space will be defined as

 with the overline denoting the complex conjugate and $q$ being the determinant of the three-dimensional Euclidean metric.
 Note that, in curved spacetimes, instead of the `flat' measure $\sqrt{q}\,d^3x$, one sometimes considers the volume element $\sqrt{g}\,d^3x$, with $g$ being the determinant of the spatial metric $g_{ij}$, to define the corresponding inner product.
-If the metric $g_{ij}$ is time independent, both quantization schemes would lead to unitary equivalent theories.
-Nonetheless, if the metric $g_{ij}$ is time dependent, the inner product given by $\sqrt{g}\,d^3x$ would also be time dependent and thus the evolution of the wave function as given by the corresponding Schr\"odinger equation would not automatically define an isometry between Hilbert spaces.
-Therefore, it turns out more convenient to use the flat inner product as defined above.
+If the metric $g_{ij}$ is time independent, both quantization schemes will lead to unitary equivalent theories.
+Nonetheless, if the metric $g_{ij}$ is time dependent, the inner product given by $\sqrt{g}\,d^3x$ will also be time dependent and thus the evolution of the wave function as given by the corresponding Schr\"odinger equation will not automatically define an isometry between Hilbert spaces.
+Therefore, it turns out to be more convenient to use the flat inner product as defined above.